 The Nomination and Remuneration Committee has been constituted to formulate the criteria for determining qualifications, positive attributes, independence of a Director, criteria for evaluation of Independent Director and Board, policy on Board diversity and reviewing and recommending to the Board a policy relating to the remuneration of Directors, Key Managerial Personnel and other employees.
 Such recommendations are made considering the overall performance and annual financial results of the Company.
-Further the Committee will also identify and recommend to the Board, persons who are qualified to become Directors and who may be appointed in senior management in accordance with the criteria laid down, and recommend to the Board their appointment and removal and shall carry out evaluation of every Director's performance.
+Further the Committee will also identify and recommend to the Board, persons who are qualified to become Directors and who may be appointed in senior management in accordance with the criteria laid down, and recommend to the Board their appointment and removal and shall carry out criteria for performance evaluation of the Non-Executive Directors evaluation of every Director's performance.